 Prof. Victor Grech graduated MD from the University of Malta Medical School in 1988.
 He specialized in paediatrics and took up paediatric cardiology at The Hospital for Sick Children at Great Ormond Street in London.
 While there, he commenced a Ph.D. entitled ‘Congenital Heart Disease in Malta’, and this was completed in 1998.
 His appointment with the Maltese Department of Health is as a consultant paediatrician with a special interest in paediatric cardiology.
 Prof. Grech has published extensively not only in paediatric cardiology but also in general paediatrics, other aspects of medicine and in the humanities, particularly in the field of science fiction.
 He completed a second Ph.
 D. with the English Department at the University of Malta in 2011 entitled ‘Infertility in Science Fiction’.
 He is also the creator and editor-in-chief of the journal Images in Paediatric Cardiology (www.impaedcard.com).
 Prof. Grech lives in Pembroke, Malta with his wife, two children and three Siamese cats, and finds painting Maltese landscapes and seascapes a particularly relaxing pastime.
 Some of his work can be found at www.maltaimpressions.com.
+Prof Grech served as President of Beating Hearts Malta from December 2011 to November 2021.

 Dr. Edward Callus, PhD Clinical Psychology, Psychotherapist and Psychotherapy Trainer.
 An expert in the management of chronic disease, especially congenital and acquired heart disease, experience he acquired at the IRCCS Policlinico San Donato university hospital In Milan, where he is the Head of the Clinical Psychology Service.
 He is a Fixed-term Research Assistant in Clinical Psychology at the department of Biomedical Sciences for Health at the Università degli Studi di Milano.
 Edward is the Vice President of the European Congenital Heart Disease Organisation and forms part of the Scientific Committee of AICCA Associazione Italiana dei Cardiopatici Congeniti (Italian GUCH Association).
 His previous experience enabled him to found BHM together with the other board members.